Lafayette Square, Los Angeles: Gates

 Around 1980, the Lafayette Square Association proposed closing entrances to the neighborhood by blocking the ends of the streets to create cul-de-sacs.
 Neighbors debated issues of crime, traffic speed and emergency vehicle access.
 In 1989, the Los Angeles City Council unanimously approved the plans.

 In the early 1990s, wrought-iron gates were installed at the ends of Buckingham Road, Virginia Road, Wellington Road and Victoria Avenue.
-The only way into the neighborhood by car is at St. Charles Place.
+The only way to enter the neighborhood by car is at St. Charles Place.
 To pay for the enclosures, the homeowners were assessed $40 per year for 10 years.

 Geography

 LaFayette Square is situated about 7 miles (11 km) west of Downtown Los Angeles.
 It is south of Victoria Park, east of Arlington Heights and north of Wellington Square.

-It consists of eight blocks, centered on St. Charles Place, and situated between Venice Boulevard on the north, Washington Boulevard on the south, Crenshaw Boulevard on the east and West Boulevard on the west.
+The neighborhood consists of eight blocks, centered on St. Charles Place, and situated between Venice Boulevard on the north, Washington Boulevard on the south, Crenshaw Boulevard on the east and West Boulevard on the west.
 There are 236 homes in the neighborhood.

 Residences

-Crenshaw wanted this development to have a European flair so it was designed as an elegant residential park centered on St. Charles Place—a broad palm tree-lined avenue with a landscaped median.
-The houses in Lafayette Square reflect residential styles popular during the 1910s and 1920s such as Tudor Revival architecture, Italianate, Mediterranean Revival, Neo-Federalist, American Craftsman, Spanish Colonial Revival, and American Colonial Revival.
-Several houses, such as architect Paul Williams’ own home, were designed in the Modern style, exemplifying an important trend in Los Angeles’ architectural development.

 The neighborhood was designed for wealthy families and now-historic houses regularly have 5,000 to 6000 sqft floor plans, although the average home size is 3600 sqft.
 According to a Los Angeles Times real-estate section article on the neighborhood, "Most of the properties have period details: Juliet balconies, mahogany staircases and libraries, sitting rooms, stained glass windows, triple crown molding, soaring ceilings—even four-car garages."